Naurislv/pyFTPclient/README.md

 - it shows download progress,
 - it changes socket settings for optimal download,
 - it monitors status of the FTP connection
 - it can reconnect and download file from the point of disconnect.

+Warning : This version of pyFTPclient will download all files containing in remote directory.